winitzki/scall/tutorial/programming_dhall.md

   ≡ ep S (λ(T : Type) → λ(pt : P T) → consume (packP T pt))
 ```

-We wanted to show that the last line equals the expression `consume ep`, but instead we got the expression `consume (ep ExistsP packP)`.
+We wanted to show that the last line equals just `consume ep`, but instead we got the expression `consume (ep ExistsP packP)`.

-The second step is to use the property proved in the previous section (`packP` is a right inverse to `unpackP`).
+The second step is to use the property proved in the previous section (the identity law of `pack`).
-That property was proved in the form:
+That identity law was proved in the form:

 ```dhall
 -- Symbolic derivation.